Willygodx/Library-Microservices/README.md

 1. To begin, you need to perform Keycloak server from docker

-2. Next, you need to create user on Keycloak server and give him role "ROLE_USER"
+2. Next, you need to create 2 users on Keycloak server and give them roles "ROLE_LIBRARIAN"(only for 1 user) and "ROLE_READER"(only for 1 user)

-3. Then you can make http request and get bearer token for authentication.
+3. Then you can make http requests and get bearer tokens for authentication.
 Check the example below:

 [Note] Without these steps you will not be able to make requests due to Spring Security!!!